-In a composite evaluation as a rule, the properties of the underlying platform are taken from the information supplied with the documentation from the certification of the underlying platform.
-The state-of-the-art document COMPOSITE PRODUCT EVALUATION FOR SMART CARDS AND SIMILAR DEVICES specifies the process, called "composite smart card evaluation".
-In that document, platform and application are relative notions and generic terms.
+In a smart card composite evaluation as a rule, the properties of the underlying platform are taken from the information supplied with the documentation from the certification of the underlying platform.
+The state-of-the-art documents COMPOSITE PRODUCT EVALUATION FOR SMART CARDS AND SIMILAR DEVICES FOR CC 3.1 and COMPOSITE PRODUCT EVALUATION AND CERTIFICATION FOR CC 2022 specifiy the process, called "composite evaluation".
+In those documents, platform and application are relative notions and generic terms.
 A platform can be, for example, a certified IC with its firmware, a certified Embedded Software, or a combination of both.
 The certified platform is used as the basis for the composite evaluation.
 An application is the additional Embedded Software that is added on top of the certified platform.
 It can be, for example, an Operating System on a certified IC, an application on certified IC and Operating System such as an application on a Java Card product or a combination of Operating System and applications on certified IC.
-The notions of platform and application that are used in the sections below correspond to those used in the state-of-the-art document COMPOSITE PRODUCT EVALUATION FOR SMART CARDS AND SIMILAR DEVICES.
+The notions of platform and application that are used in the sections below correspond to those used in the state-of-the-art documents COMPOSITE PRODUCT EVALUATION FOR SMART CARDS AND SIMILAR DEVICES FOR CC 3.1 and COMPOSITE PRODUCT EVALUATION AND CERTIFICATION FOR CC 2022.